Ledine, Serbia: Characteristics

 Ledine experiences all the problems of the non-planned neighborhoods of Belgrade, mostly concerning communal problems.
 The population of the settlement was 6,813 in 2011.

 As the settlement originated on barren meadows outside any urban area, it got the descriptive name ledine, Serbian for the heaths.

+Elementary school was opened in 1961, originally for 200 pupils.
+In 1966 it was named after the World War II combatant and people's hero Vlada Obradović Kameni, when his bust, on the tall pedestal was placed in the schoolyard.
+The bust was vandalized in the early 2020a.

 Trostruki Surduk

 Ledine is also site of the Jewish memorial cemetery, commemorating killing of 240–450 Jews and Roma by the German occupational forces from October 1941 to February 1942 in the nearby small valley called Trostruki surduk.
 The memorial was built on 20 October 1964 and in 1992, it was declared a cultural monument.
 The memorial was restored in 2008.